"The starting point of all significant change is mindset." Tom Peters

 So maybe you see this more clearly.
 What you are identifying is a huge problem.

 BW: Oh, yeah.
 And it's been happening for a long time.
 It is not going to change overnight.
 But it's all changing.
 Social networks are changing our own social fabric at a very high rate.

 New England is refreshed every year with a new class of students, and, at any given time, we have about 500,000 just in Massachusetts.
 So there is a lot that can happen in a relatively short period of time.

 Do you see a need for some sort of infrastructure or system that reaches out to them in a more deliberate way than is perhaps happening now?

 BW: Absolutely.
 It's going to have to be grassroots, not a state program.

 I hear you have a collaboration center.

 I stumbled across something in the Boston Globe the other day.
 They are thinking about creating a "Geekville" or a nerd hostel.
 It would be a collaboration space meets living space.

-where to buy viagra with paypal BW: That's a great idea.
+BW: That's a great idea.
 If the city subsidizes it and it becomes very cost effective for people, they will use it.
 It is just like when you do subsidized housing for artists.
 Artists come and they populate the area and they bring other people and all kinds of stuff happens.
 It's worth it.
 And I think it's the same with technology people.
 There is a lot of benefit to having people in a concentration.